shopware/admin-api-reference/docs/guides/quick-start/06-cms-handling.md

 ## Create a category with layout/page

 Now that we have defined a layout, you can use it to create a category.
 Let us here assign the "Summer BBQ" layout to our new "Summer Collection" category.

 The UUID of the layout/page will be placed in the url.
-The **parentId** is the UUID of the parent category tree (for example "Collections").
-The **afterCategoryId** is optional and is needed if a category needs a specific spot in the tree (for example after "Spring Collection").

 ```sample http
 {